Treatment for Schizophrenia in Dubai

 Swiss psychiatrist Eugen Bleuler coined the term “schizophrenia.”
 Despite the term’s meaning, schizophrenia does not imply “split mind.”
 Public opinion frequently confuses schizophrenia with dissociative identity disorder, also known as “multiple personality disorder” or “split personality disorder,” a rare psychiatric condition.

 Psychiatrists characterize the symptoms of schizophrenia as “positive” or “negative.”
-Symptoms caused by the disease (e.g., hallucinations, delusions) are labelled “positive.”
+Symptoms caused by the disease (e.g., hallucinations, delusions) are labeled “positive.”
 “Negative” symptoms refer to traits that have been lost through illness (e.g., drive and motivation have disappeared).
-In most cases, the patient denials his illness and refuses to seek professional help.
+In most cases, the patient denies his illness and refuses to seek professional help.
 Other symptoms include:

 Jumbled thinking